 Looking for last minute ideas for a Light Party?
 Here are 26 tried & tested crafts & games for kids of all ages to enjoy!

-Light Parties are a great opportunity to share fun, faith & light on a dark night.
-I've been organising them for the last 12 years, catering for small groups of children & larger groups (150+) & each party has offered children & their families a warm welcoming space to have fun with their friends with no tricks just plenty of treats.
-We've offered a variety of activities, games, crafts, music & food, with our main focus being on celebrating light overcoming darkness.
+Light Parties are a fab opportunity to share fun, faith & light on a dark night.
+I've been involved in organizing them for the last 12 years, catering both for small gatherings of 20 & larger groups of 100+ children.
+Each party has offered children, their friends & families a warm welcoming space with no tricks, just lots of fun with plenty of treats.
+We've offered a variety of activities, games, crafts, music & food, with the key theme of the evening focusing on celebrating light overcoming darkness.

 At each event, we've had a selection of around 5 crafts & 7 games & the following are just some of the most popular we've used.
 They've all been designed for children 4-11yrs, but younger & older children have equally loved them too.

 :: Design Your Own Pumpkin

 Offer paint, eco-friendly biodegradable glitter, feathers, buttons, tissue paper etc & let the children get creative.
 For older kids (& better for limited numbers with adult supervision) you could do alternative pumpkin carving, creating hearts, stars, crosses, positive images instead of scary faces.

 Bible verse to go with craft: “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life."
 John 8:12

 One of my all-time fave activities.
 All you need are some recycled jam jars, PVA glue & oodles of coloured tissue paper.
 Add a tealight & your lanterns are ready to shine.
 For more info here are some we made a few years ago.